Ehaschia/GaussianIOHMM/README.md

     * clean code
 * Implement NER part
 * Implement new train strategy: first training mu.
 Then update variance
+    * it seems work.
+Need to investigate the best strategy.
 * Investigate the benefit of our graph model.
 (Like known several truth label)
 * Investigate how to express interpretability.